boennecd/psqn-va-ex/README.md

 #
 # Args:
 #   n_cluster: number of clusters
-#   cor_mat: the correlation matrix.
+#   cor_mat: the correlation/scale matrix for the random effects.
 #   beta: the fixed effect coefficient vector.
 #   sig: scale parameter for the covariance matrix.
 #   n_obs: number of members in each cluster.